 - Wing - The part of the Hood that extends anteroventrally (LB).
 The wing is absent from the upper beak.

 - Wing Fold - A fold of the Wing in the region of the Jaw Angle (LB).
 The fold often obscures the Jaw Angle in a profile view.

 - Yellow Line - A narrow, yellowish line at the dorsal junction of the Shoulder Blade and the Jaw-edge Extension (LB & UB).

 Figure.
 Drawings with labels and photographs of the lower beak of the squid, Chiroteuthis picteti.
 Upper set - Side view.
 Lower set - Oblique view.
 Drawings/photographs by R. Young.

-- Lateral Wall Height (LWH) - Distance from the top of the crest, in line with the posterior end of the hood, to the bottom of the lateral wall,measured in profile (upper beak).
+- Lateral Wall Height (LWH) - Distance from the top of the Crest, in line with the Hood Height, to the bottom of the Lateral Wall,measured in profile (UB).